 Training / Workshops

-UNESCO MASTERCLASSAdditional Fees Apply
+UNESCO MASTERCLASS - TRAINING THE TRAINERSAdditional Fees Apply

 Organised by ICOMOS CIF

-Date: 16 October 2026
+Date: 18 October 2026

-Limited to 20 participants only
+Limited to 25 participants only

-Well-selected examples of current practice concerning architectural and urban conservation and reconstruction interventions around the world will be presented by the authors and experts with an in-depth knowledge of the specific region, so to place the intervention in context, from the legislation and regulatory framework to the cultural and technological aspects, including the digital transformation and AI.
+We will have a comprehensive range of trainers, including the chair and keynotes of the ICOMOS-CIF session at the Scientific Committee.
+Well-selected examples of current practice concerning architectural and urban conservation around the world will be presented by expert trainers with an in-depth knowledge of the specific region, so to place the intervention in context, from the legislation and regulatory framework to the cultural and technological aspects, including the digital transformation and AI.

 PRELIMINARY ASSESSMENT CLASSAdditional Fees Apply